NanoComp/meep/doc/docs/Scheme_Tutorials/Basics.md

 This will put *all* of the output files (.h5, .png, etcetera) into a newly-created subdirectory, called by default `filename-out/` if our script file is `filename.ctl`.

 What if we want to output an $x \times t$ slice, as above?
-To do this, we only really wanted the values at $y=-3.5$, and therefore we can exploit another powerful Meep output feature &mdash; Meep allows us to output only **a subset of the computational cell**.
+To do this, we only really wanted the values at $y=-3.5$, and therefore we can exploit another powerful Meep output feature &mdash; Meep allows us to output only **a subset of the cell**.
 This is done using the `in-volume` function, which similar to `at-every` and `to-appended` is another function that modifies the behavior of other output functions.
 In particular, we can do:

 ```scm
  (run-until 200